ywen407/books-futures-explained/src/4_pin.md

     }
 }

-// This tells us that the underlying pointer is not safe to move after pinning.
+// This tells us that this object is not safe to move after pinning.
 // In this case, only we as implementors "feel" this, however, if someone is
-// relying on our Pinned pointer this will prevent them from moving it.
+// relying on our Pinned data this will prevent them from moving it.
 You need
 // to enable the feature flag `#![feature(optin_builtin_traits)]` and use the
 // nightly compiler to implement `!Unpin`.
 Normally, you would use
 // `std::marker::PhantomPinned` to indicate that the struct is `!Unpin`.